-The Kitsap Achievement Program was created to support students with behavioral disabilities.
+The Kitsap Achievement Program (KAP) supports students displaying significant behavioral challenges.
 When behavior intervention plans in the home school become ineffective, this program can augment the intervention options making it possible for many students to be successful in their home school.
 KAP services include Behavioral Disabilities consultation, and placement options which offer: